oracle/docker-images/OracleDatabase/SingleInstance/README.md

 To use custom certificates instead of self-signed cerificates:

-* Create a folder called `certs`, put your Certificate and Key files in this folder, the files needs to be named `cert.crt`, `client.crt` and `client.key`.
+* Create a folder called `certs`, put your Certificate and Key files in this folder, the files needs to be named `client.crt` and `client.key`.

-        mkdir -p certs/{client,server}
+        mkdir -p certs/client/
         cp client_cert_file.crt certs/client/client.crt
         cp client_key_file.key certs/client/client.key

-        cp Root_cert_file.crt certs/server/cert.crt
+* Place this folder `certs` in host directory which you have mounted at /opt/oracle/oradata/ in the container.
+Now, enabling tcps while running container will use this for tcps connection.

-* If container is already running, use following commands to copy `certs` directory into container
+* If container is already running, use following commands to copy `certs` directory into mounted host directory and then run confiTcps.sh script as shown.

-        docker cp /certs/ <container name>:/opt/oracle/oradata/
+        cp /certs/ <host directory mounted in container>
         docker exec <container name> /opt/oracle/configTcps.sh

-otherwise, mount the `certs` directory into container while running the container using `-v` option.

 **NOTE**: